chhotavakeel/updatedsite/pages/index.md

 permalink: /
 title: about
 ---
-corporate-ish lawyer-person. i write about law, energy, infrastructure, and the environment.
+corporate-ish lawyer-person. i write on law, energy, infrastructure, and policy.
 <h2>now</h2>
 i'm currently working at a multilateral development bank, teaching a class on critical reasoning and slowly adding older projects to this website.
 <h2>contact</h2>